Are you struggling to generate leads for your business? I’m about to show you a way to do that easily, using high-quality content.

 Log into Google Analytics.
 On the dashboard, click on the Behavior tab > Site content > All pages.
 You’ll see something similar to this:

 Of course, a page might receive more page views not because it’s exactly what people wanted to read, but because you promoted it heavily.
-But, this is a quick and scalable way to get started.
+But, this is a quick and scalable way to get started on a new content marketing strategy.

 Better yet, just directly ask your readers what type of content they’d most like to read.
 Any feedback that you get is profoundly helpful.
 From there, you can expand into related topics to solve their biggest problems.